 Childcare and nurseries in Barcelona

 Similar to primary and secondary schools, there are public, state-assisted and private nursery schools in Barcelona.
 Children can attend guarderías from four months to three years and continue to nursery school for children between three and six years old.
-Demand is typically high in public nursery schools, so parents are encouraged to find out how many spots are available in their district and apply in advance to guarantee a placement for their tots.
+Demand is typically high in public nursery schools, so find out how many spots are available in your district and apply in advance to guarantee a placement for your tots.

 Expat parents who would prefer for their little ones to get individual attention will also have plenty of childminders to choose from.
 Childcare is generally expensive, so parents will have to budget accordingly to access this service.

-Private nursery schools are usually pricier than state-assisted and public schools, but some offer bilingual instruction, and they frequently have excellent facilities.
+Private nursery schools are usually pricier than state-assisted and public schools, but some offer bilingual instruction, and they often have excellent facilities.

 Private tutoring is available in Barcelona and can be done either at home or in a tutoring studio, provided the tutor has access to a studio.
-Several companies have registered tutors in Barcelona, and parents can therefore apply for a tutor through one of these.
-Two such companies in Barcelona are Tutoring Barcelona and Apprentus.
+Several companies have registered tutors in Barcelona, and parents can apply for a tutor through one of these.
+Popular tutoring platforms include Tutoring Barcelona, Apprentus, Preply, Superprof, and MyPrivateTutor.

-As tutors offer school support, it may be useful for expat children to have a tutor assist them in adjusting to the new school and curriculum.
-Tutors can also help children adapt to learning in Catalan, if they attend one of the public or semi-private schools in the city.
+It may be beneficial for expat children to have a tutor assist them in adjusting to the new school and curriculum.
+Tutors can also help children adapt to learning in Catalan if they’re attending one of the public or semi-private schools in the city.

 Expat Health Insurance